-Also know more about Natural Sweeteners
+Also read more about Natural Sweeteners.

 Added Sugar = Processed Food.

 If a product is labelled added sugar, it probably means that granulated sugar, high fructose corn syrup, and maple syrup were used in its processing.
 Added sugar is used in sweet food items such as soft drinks and baked products.
 Even seemingly nutrient-rich bread is laced with added sugars to augment the food flavour.
 Sometimes sugar is added to get the desired texture or help preserve the food, such as in jams and marmalades.
-Also know about diabetes diet chart indian.
+Also know about diabetes diet chart Indian.

 It is common to include artificial sweeteners in a wide range of processed foods.
 Diet cola has it, and so do baked products classified as sugar-free!
 These foods, often advertised as sugar-free, actually contain artificial sweeteners such as aspartame, saccharin, and sucralose.
-Also know about sugar diet chart
+Also know about

 Sugar Alcohols are essentially hybrids of alcohol and sugar molecules.
 These are used in making ice creams and baking mixes to provide sweet flavour while minimising side effects.
 They are considered better alternatives to added sugar and are popularly called polyols.
 Artificial sweeteners can be used alongside added sugar and natural sugar extracts from beet sugar, date sugar, grape sugar, blackstrap molasses, buttered syrup, and castor sugar, among others.
 Know about is honey good for diabetes?.

+What is sugar-free?
 First things first, sugar-free does not mean zero sugar.
 It implies the absolute minimum amount of sugar the food product can have.
 The guidelines of the FDA clearly state that for a food to be 'sugar-free', it has to have less than 0.5 grams of naturally occurring or added sugar per serving.
 Additives such as sugar alcohols and artificial sweeteners are usually not added to sugar-free foods.

 Ice creams, bakery and confectionery items such as pancake syrups, and candies have sugar-free options for people who would not like to fill their sugar dose for a day in one go.
 Other terms like 'zero sugar', 'free of sugar' and 'no sugar' also stand up to the definition of ‘sugar-free’.